-You may either vote "For" the nominees to the Board of Directors or you may "Withhold" your vote for the nominees.
-Regarding ratification of selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016, you may vote "For" or "Against" the proposal or "Abstain" from voting.
+Regarding nominees to the Board of Directors, you may either vote "For" the nominees or you may "Withhold" your vote for the nominees.
+Regarding ratification of selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017, you may either vote "For" or "Against" the proposal or you may "Abstain" from voting.